 The Frequently Asked Questions and Franciscan Geology Glossary augment the Subduction Construction game with more in-depth information on different Franciscan rocks and is intended for both students and teachers.

-View frequently asked questions on the following rock types:
+Click on the rock names below to view frequently asked questions on the following rock types:

 The Geology of the Golden Gate Headlands Guidebook is a resource primarily for teachers.
 It provides information on the rocks and processes that formed of the Golden Gate Headlands and San Francisco in general.
 It also serves as a field trip guidebook for those interested in observing the rocks out in the park.